In This Article

 Documents Required for 5-Year Renewal

 For a 5-year license renewal, you need to bring: your current Thai driving license (even if expired, as long as it is within the renewal window), your original passport with a valid non-immigrant visa, a residence certificate from Thai Immigration dated within 30 days, and a medical certificate from a licensed Thai clinic dated within 30 days.
 The medical certificate costs 50-300 THB depending on the clinic, and the residence certificate costs 200-500 THB from immigration.
-Some DLT offices may also ask for a copy of your TM6 departure card or TM30 receipt, though this varies by location.
+Some DLT offices may also ask for a copy of your TDAC arrival confirmation (the digital card that replaced the paper TM6 in May 2025) or TM30 receipt, though this varies by location.
 If your name or passport number has changed since your last license was issued, bring documentation showing the change.
 It is a good practice to bring photocopies of all documents as well, though most DLT offices have a copy service available for a small fee.

 The Renewal Process at DLT